alfhanDev/Python-Learning/notes/python-output.md

 ## Double Quotes

-Text in Python must be placed inside quotes.
-You can use either double quotes " " or single quotes ' '.
+Text in Python must be inside quotes.
+You can use either " double quotes or ' single quotes.

-Example:
+### Example:

     print("This will work!")
     print('This will also work!')

-If you forget to use quotes, Python will give an error.
+If you forget to put the text inside quotes, Python will give an error.

-Example:
+### Example

     print(This will cause an error)

-Result:
+### Result:

     SyntaxError: invalid syntax

 ---

 ## Print Without a New Line

-By default, print() ends with a new line.
+By default, the print() function ends with a new line.
-To print multiple values on the same line, use the end parameter.
+If you want to print multiple words on the same line, you can use the end parameter.

-Example:
+### Example:

     print("Hello World!", end=" ")
     print("I will print on the same line.")